Skip to main content

 To change refresh parameters:

-This replaces refresh schedule and dependencies.
-If the table had a DEPENDS ON, doing a MODIFY REFRESH without DEPENDS ON will remove the dependencies.
+This replaces all refresh parameters at once: schedule, dependencies, settings, and APPEND-ness.
+E.g. if the table had a DEPENDS ON, doing a MODIFY REFRESH without DEPENDS ON will remove the dependencies.

 Other operations